FOSH-following-demand/Open-source-Centrifuge-for-WetLab/R&D/test-cards/temp-measurement.md

-#TEST: Name of the test
+#TEST:10 Name of the test
 #### Name: Person
 #### Date: